**David Amess was tragically killed in a stabbing incident during a meeting at his constituency on October 15th 2021. Full story.**

 David Amess was a Conservative Member of Parliament for nearly forty years having first been elected for Basildon in 1983.
 Despite exclaiming his love for Basildon, he moved to the neighbouring seat of Southend West in 1997.
 Amess was reelected in 2019 with a majority of 14,459.

 Covering the small town of Leigh on Sea, and the west of Southend itself, this constituency was formerly represented by the Channon family in Parliament between 1918 and 1997.
 It has a large London commuter population, and has been held by the Conservatives ever since the Second World War.

-Born in Plaistow, and raised Roman Catholic, Amess is socially conservative.
-He attended St Anthony’s Junior and Infant School, then St. Bonaventure Grammar School (now St Bonaventure’s Catholic Comprehensive School) on Boleyn Road in Forest Gate and then Bournemouth College of Technology, where he earned a BSc degree with honours in Economics and Government.
+Born in Plaistow in 1952, and raised as a Roman Catholic, Amess was socially conservative.
+He attended St Anthony’s Junior and Infant School, then St. Bonaventure Grammar School (now St Bonaventure’s Catholic Comprehensive School) in Forest Gate, and then Bournemouth College of Technology, where he earned a BSc degree with honours in Economics and Government.

 Personal Website: http://www.davidamess.co.uk/